marcov4lente/marcov4lente/_posts/2015-03-15-installing-and-setting-up-Gulp-on-an-Ubuntu-16-04-xenial-server.md

 ```
 This will create a node_modules directory in the project root.

-## Install Node packages on a physical machine
+Or, install Node packages on a physical machine
-Install the above defined packages to the project:
 ```
 $ npm install gulp --g
 $ npm install gulp-util --g